Mehbasu/Ravenous-Snake_game/README.md

 ## 🎮 **[▶️ PLAY GAME NOW!](https://mehbasu.github.io/Ravenous-Snake_game/)** 🎮

-*Click the link above to play the game directly in your browser!*
+*Click the link above to play the game directly in your browser on any device!*

+📱 **Mobile & Desktop Compatible** - Play anywhere, anytime!

 ---